-Enterprise fraud management platforms have been around for years, but many legacy platforms lack the capabilities to make critical data associations and identify anomalous behaviors of user accounts.
-However, recent advancements in a range of technologies from Big Data to machine learning have coalesced to help build a new kind of advanced fraud analytics platform born from UEBA technologies.
+Enterprise fraud detection and prevention management platforms have been around for years, but many legacy platforms lack the capabilities to make critical data associations and identify anomalous behaviors of user accounts.
+However, recent advancements in a range of technologies from Big Data to machine learning have coalesced to help detect and prevent fraud.
+This is built with a new kind of advanced fraud analytics platform born from UEBA technologies.

 Cybersecurity Breaches Lead to Fraud